 Labradors started as duck and fish retrievers before becoming today’s family-friendly dogs.
 As working dogs, they passed on the active trait to their Labradoodle crossbreed.

 Poodles are a breed of water dog bred to help hunters flush out and retrieve game from water.
 Poodle, like the Labrador, has a lot of energy to expend.

 While there isn’t a clinical “hyper dog” breed, there is a genetic sense for many dog breeds to want to burn off energy.
 Without the proper exercise, that energy can cause your Labradoodle to become anxious and destructive.

 How often do Labradoodles need to be walked?

 Labradoodles need to be walked at least once a day and preferably twice.
-Walking is an essential exercise for dogs.
+Daily walks are an essential exercise for dogs.
 It helps them use up some of their energy and gives them a chance to explore the world around them.

 Over time, and after their growing phase, you can increase a Labradoodle’s fitness level to become jogging or running companions.

 Running with your Labradoodle too early can cause joint issues, so check with your veterinarian before starting.

 Besides walks, what other exercises can you do with your Labradoodle?